Can You Recycle Golf Balls? ⛳

 In short, you may not get the performance you want with your golf balls because they have been refurbished to the point that their intended, original features that make them a must-have for golf enthusiasts have been removed.

-Others also resort to refurbishing golf balls for selling.
+Others also resort to refurbishing golf balls for sale.
 But there is a difference between refurbished and recycled.
 For Waster, the better option would be the recycled ones.

 If you’re looking for different bin services, check our waste recycling shop and find the best deals in terms of pricing and services.